sajibhalder/Quantum-Algorithm-as-a-PDE-Solver-for-CFD/README.md

 ### Overview of the Project:

 Imagine we are trying to simulate how air flows over an airplane wing or how water moves through a pipe.
 This is dealt with by applying $${\color{orange}Computational-Fluid-Dynamics (CFD),}$$ an area that is significantly dependent on the solution of Partial Differential Equations (PDEs).
 And we know these equations increase exponentially in complexity with size.
-That is where $${\color{orange}Quantum Computing}$$ enters the picture.
+That is where $${\color{orange}Quantum-Computing}$$ enters the picture.

 #### One such equation is called the $${\color{orange}Burgers' Equation.}$$ It is a simplified version of more complex fluid equations, but still useful for testing.}$$